-On December 22, 2020, the Company's former Vice President, Human Resources filed a claim with the Equal Employment Opportunity Commission for wrongful termination on the basis of gender, race, and age.
+On December 22, 2020, the Company's former Vice President, Human Resources (the "Plaintiff") filed a claim with the Equal Employment Opportunity Commission for wrongful termination on the basis of gender, race, and age.
+The Equal Employment Opportunity Commission subsequently assigned Plaintiff's claim to the Montgomery County Office of Human Rights for investigation, which, in turn, dismissed Plaintiff's claim after plaintiff filed a complaint in the United States District Court for the District of Maryland Southern Division on May 19, 2021.
 The Company believes this claim is without merit and cannot estimate a range of potential liability, if any, at this time.
 The Company's employment practices liability insurance carrier, CNA, has accepted tender of this claim.

-The same former executive also has alleged wage and hour violations under Maryland law for failure to pay his fiscal year 2020 performance bonus.
-The parties have reached a settlement in principle of the wage and hour claims and the Company expects that the amount of such settlement will be immaterial.
+Separately, Plaintiff also alleged outside of the above process wage and hour violations under Maryland law for failure to pay his fiscal year 2020 performance bonus.
+The parties settled the wage and hour claims for an immaterial amount in May 2021.